BackupTheBerlios/hjb-svn/trunk/docs/rst/administered-objects.rst

   activity on the provider's connections, followed by removal of the provider and any administered objects that have been registered.

+* list their registered administered objects when a HTTP GET request is made to their /list child URL.

 JMS Administered Objects
 ------------------------